Tax Reduction Strategies

 JoAnn Huber: Then you’re going to save taxes when you take it out.
 You’re going to be in the lower tax bracket.

 Dean Barber: That’s right.
 They tell you you’re going to be in a lower tax bracket when you retire.
-As most people know who are familiar with Barber Financial Group, our primary specialty is working with those getting closer to retirement or are already there.
+As most people know who are familiar with Modern Wealth Management, our primary specialty is working with those getting closer to retirement or are already there.
 JoAnn, we don’t see people in lower tax brackets in retirement.

 JoAnn Huber: Not very often, because the people who have accumulated assets will most likely be in a higher tax bracket.
 It’s a good problem to have, but we can work with them to do the tax planning to try to reduce the tax burden.